iRNA-COSI/APAeval/summary_workflows/quantification/README.md

   - For running on OEB: The genome directory is specified in `nextflow.config`
   - For the test data, challenge `challenge_1.mm10` with ground truth file `challenge_1.mm10.bed` will use genome file `gencode.test.mm10.gtf`, because both contain `mm10` within two dots in the filename.
 > NOTE: the genome file needs to contain the same substring as the challenge.
 That is, challenge `[partone].[organism].[partwo].bed` requires a genome annotation file like `[partone].[organism].[partwo].gtf`, where `[organism]` starts with *mm* or *hg* (only these two currently supported).
 And `[partone]` and `[parttwo]` can be an aribitrary string (or empty string).
+- `tpm_threshold`: Expression filter for predictions.
+PolyA sites with smaller or equal transcripts per million (tpm) will be removed before metric compuatation.
 - APAeval custom functions called in [`quantification_dockers/q_metrics/compute_metrics.py`][metrics-py] are defined in `utils/apaeval`
 - The `assessments_[participant].[challenge].[event].json` file is used in the consolidation step